aospan/docker-stt/README.md

 now you can run docker container:
 ```
-docker build -t stt `pwd`/in:/opt/in .
-docker run -it stt
+docker run -it -v `pwd`/in:/opt/in stt
 ```

 (c) Abylay Ospan <aospan@jokersys.com>, 2017